famouswelshman/famouspizza/README.md

 ## Account creation
+User has the ability to sign up for their own account via the 'Sign Up' page.
+This process requires registration of an email and password and when setup an email would then be sent to the customer in order to validate their account details.
+Customer would then proceed to sign in to their account where certain information including order details and payment information would be retained by the backend system.

 ## Functionality
 The website overall has good functionality.
 Although limited it provides the user with the ability to navigate and then select or remove suitable items until checkout.
 The user has a short journey in creating an account and then being able to checkout with payment.
 The search function could be more refined and the menu with all products might be a little clumsy but this was due to time constraints.
 The website functions albeit with some minor bugs such as the button to remove 'all items' which was not corrected due to lack of time before submit.